AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/apply-data-governance-framework.md

 ---
-title: Create Governance Policies | Getting Started with Adobe Experience Platform for Data Architects and Data Engineers
+title: Apply the data governance framework | Getting Started with Adobe Experience Platform for Data Architects and Data Engineers
-description:
+description: In this lesson you will apply the data governance framework to the data you've ingested into your sandbox.
 feature: governance
 topics:
 kt: 4348
-audience: data architect,data engineer
+audience: data architect
 doc-type: tutorial
 activity: implement
 ---